kubernetes/community/contributors/design-proposals/raw-block-pv.md

 DESCRIPTION: User wishes to install a software defined storage solution  (i.e.GlusterFS/Ceph(bluestore)) on top of raw block device.
 Using something like a StateFulSet for GlusterFS, for example, the system could provide it with provisioned block storage, and allow the software defined storage solution to consume it as needed.

-BACKGROUNG: This provides a way to dynamically create raw block devices to later be consumed by software defined storage.
+BACKGROUND: This provides a way to dynamically create raw block devices to later be consumed by software defined storage.

 WORKFLOW: